389ds/389ds.github.io/docs/389ds/design/shadow-fixup-design.md

 Overview
 --------

 When updating userPassword in RHDS, the shadowLastChange attribute is automatically generated.
 This behavior aligns with RFC 2307 and was implemented in [Shawdow Account Support](https://www.port389.org/docs/389ds/design/shadow-account-support.html).
 AIX systems validate the presence of **shadowLastChange** when both **shadowMin** and **shadowMax** are set, but in databases migrated from ODSEE if **shadowLastChange** is not present then AIX authentication fails.
-There needs to be a shadow account fix-up task so that after a database import **shadowlastChange" attribute can be added/updated.
-There is also an issue where shadowLastUpdate might have an incorrect value because it was manually set in ODSEE.
-So *shadowLastCahnge* could be missing or have a stale/incorrect value.
+There needs to be a shadow account fix-up task so that after a database import the **shadowlastChange** attribute can be added/updated.
+There is also an issue where *shadowLastChange* might have an incorrect value because it was manually set.
+So *shadowLastChange* could be missing, or it could have a stale/incorrect value.

 Design
 ----------------------------------

 The fixup task takes a suffix/subtree and searches for all entries that have objectclass **shadowAccount**.
 If the entry does not have **shadowLastChange** present, then it adds it.
-If the value is determined to be stale, or out-of-date, it regenerates the values based off of **passwordExpirationtime** operational attribute.
+If the value is determined to be stale, or out-of-date, it regenerates the value based off of **passwordExpirationtime** operational attribute.

-The way the value is determined to be *stale* is to look at *passwordExpirationtime* value, minus the password policy passwordMaxage value, and compare that to the current value of *shadowLastChnage*.
+The way the value is determined to be *stale* is to look at *passwordExpirationtime* value, minus the password policy passwordMaxage value, convert it to days, and compare that to the current value of *shadowLastChange*.
 If they are different then the task resets the value to:  (passwordExpirationtime - maxAge) / SECONDS-PER-DAY   ---> the **ShadowLastChange" value is the number of *days* since January 1, 1970 (epoch).
-So when we build out the value is needs to be in *days* not *seconds*.
+So when we build out the value it needs to be in *days* not *seconds*.

-Implementation
+CLI Implementation
 --------------

 ```